No. 16 Squadron PAF: History

+JF-17 Block 3

+Some reports on social media indicated that Pakistan’s most famous air squadron – 16 Squadron nicknamed ‘Black Panthers ’ had received the first batch of JF-17 Block III aircraft.

+A defense journalist from Pakistan who wished to remain anonymous told EurAsian Times that about 12 fighters were indeed inducted into service with the 16 Squadron in a very small-scale ceremony.
+The JF-17 is jointly developed by China and Pakistan.

 2019 Jammu & Kashmir Airstrikes

 In February 2019, 2 JF-17s from the No. 26 Squadron armed with Mark 83 REK bombs participated in the retaliatory airstrikes in Indian Administered Kashmir and dropped their bombs near Indian military installations.